blueprismo/blueprismo.github.io/content/posts/kubernetes_scratch/index.md

 6. POD Network addon: For our pods to be able to talk to each other, in this case Flannel, but could be other ones like [calico](https://www.tigera.io/project-calico/)

 We also see that the ingresses are about to have one successor: [Gateway API](https://gateway-api.sigs.k8s.io/), which I may post in the future about.

+It's late in the night, hope that you have enjoy the read! time to have a deep rest :heart::zzz: